cern-eos/eos/doc/configuration/draining.rst

 .. code-block:: bash

    EOS Console [root://localhost] |/> fs dropfiles 170 -f
-   Do you really want to delete ALL 24 replica's from filesystem 170 ?
+   Do you really want to delete ALL 24 replica\'s from filesystem 170 ?
    Confirm the deletion by typing => 1434841745
    => 1434841745

    Deletion confirmed

-   ...